Do you know What is ONVIF?

-Founded in 2008 by Axis, Bosch, and Sony, today ONVIF already has more than 500 members and more than 5,000 products that are compatible with the standard.
-Most of the IP cameras on the market have the ONVIF protocol.
+Founded in 2008 by Axis, Bosch, and Sony, the ONVIF network video interface forum has more than 500 members and more than 5,000 video surveillance and access control ONVIF compliant products.

-Imagine a system integrator who sells IP cameras and NVRs (Network Video Recorder) to a customer who later decides to use different brand devices.
+Imagine a system integrator who sells IP surveillance systems or access control equipment to a customer who later decides to use a different brand.

 Quick video explanation

-Watch this quick video to understand more about this important protocol.
+Watch this quick video to understand more about this open standard protocol.

 Relate article: ONVIF Device Manager Review and Download.